 In the table called ‘Description’ you can add a short text that shortly explains the space’s functional purpose.

-For common spaces (e.g. meeting room or office space) this is usually not necessary.
-But adding a description can be useful for very specific spaces (e.g. labs) or rooms with rather abstract names (e.g. “event space” or “learning hub”).
+For common spaces this is usually not necessary, but can be useful for very specific spaces (e.g. a GMO-4 lab) or for rooms with rather abstract names (e.g. “event space” or “learning hub”).

 The table that is called ‘properties’ can be used for adding custom properties.
 These are the properties that are relevant to one or few spaces, rather than all of them.